ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

 Vector Addition with Unified Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a while already GPUs upport unified memory, which allows to use the same pointer for both CPU and GPU data.
 This simplifies developing codes by removing the explicit data transfers.
 The data resides on CPU until it is neeed on GPU or viceversa.
-However  the data trasfers still happens "under the hood" and the developer needs to construct the code to avoid unecessary transfers.
+However  the data transfers still happens "under the hood" and the developer needs to construct the code to avoid unecessary transfers.
 Below one can see the modified vector addition codes:

 .. tabs::